Lobuche Peak Climbing

 Our guides are experts in identifying and solving altitude issues, with helicopter evacuation if needed – your safety first.

 Yes!
 Wi-Fi is also available in most teahouses, although connections slow down the higher you go.
 Charging points are also available for a nominal fee.
-Yes you can avail these services up to Lobuche village.
-Beyond Lobuche there are no teahouses.
+Yes, you can avail these services up to Lobuche village.
+Beyond Lobuche, there are no teahouses.
 You will need to camp overnight.

 Teahouses have cozy, twin-sharing rooms with hot blankets and communal dining rooms – simple but warm after a day’s hike.
 However, after Lobuche Village, we have to camp overnight.

-Absolutely our guides are highly experienced, in climbing and trekking.
-Their track record of success and top notch guidance have solidified their place on our team.
-When you’re, with our guides you can rest assured about their expertise and the quality of their support.
+Absolutely!
+Our guides are highly experienced in climbing and trekking.
+Their track record of success and top-notch guidance have solidified their place on our team.
+When you’re with our guides, you can rest assured about their expertise and the quality of their support.

 View OurSimilar Packages